evilmartians/mono/README.md

 Next, if your application has a font picker, just choose _Martian Mono_ and the variant you require.

 If the configuration is done using a text file, use `Martian Mono` for the default font variant (_Martian Mono Std Rg_), or try specifying the font name like `MartianMono-NrRg` for the _Nr Rg_ variant.

+#### Choosing a variant for a dark background

+When choosing a font variant for a darker (or pitch black) background for your terminal or text editor, consider choosing a "lighter" variant if the font looks "too bold" to you.
+White font on a dark background can have that effect, [see here for details](https://evilmartians.com/chronicles/variable-fonts-in-real-life-how-to-use-and-love-them#variable-fonts-in-practice).

+For example, go for _Std Lt_ instead of _Std Rg_.

 ### On the Desktop: line spacing